Our Story so Far

 Deborah Fruchey attempted her first novel when she was 8 years old.
 She published her first novel, The Unwilling Heiress, (Walker & Co.) in 1987.
 This comedy romance was chosen by the American Booksellers’ Association as a Best Book.
 In that same year, however, she learned for the first time that she had Bipolar Disorder and alcoholism.
 She had to learn how to live all over again in a new way.

 In 2005 Deb married musician Robert Hamaker.
-She is now the author of seven books, and runs a micro-press, Last Laugh Productions, which produces both books & music.
+She is now the author of eight books, and runs a micro-press, Last Laugh Productions, which produces both books & music.

 Deborah edits a local poetry website, Strictly East (www.strictly-east.org), and has been included in many anthologies (including Poets from Hell, Trafford Press, 2005).

 She has worked as a banker, file clerk, library aide, reader for the blind, and other unsuitable things.
-She no longer understands why she ever bothered with anything but writing & editing.
-Her goals in life include a small cult following and a flat stomach.
+She no longer understands why she ever bothered with anything but writing & publishing.
+Her dreams in life include a small cult following and a flat stomach.